vkbo/novelWriter/docs/source/usage_structure.rst

    :guilabel:`Character` type root folder.
 This should not include the point-of-view character.

 ``@plot``
    The plot or subplot advanced in the current section.
-The target must be a note tag in thje :guilabel:`Plot` type root folder.
+The target must be a note tag in the :guilabel:`Plot` type root folder.

 ``@time``